anthonyheckmann/hubot-brain-redis-hash/README.md

 ## Getting Started
 1. Install the module: `npm install --save hubot-brain-redis-hash`
-2. Add it `hubot-brain-redis-hash` to your external-scripts.json file in your hubot directory
+2. Add `hubot-brain-redis-hash` to the first entry of your external-scripts.json file in your hubot directory This may be necessary as it temporarily unloads redis brain, an other external scripts may not load or save the necessary data.
 3. Profit

 ## Configuration (optional)